CostaDiego/compilerPy/README.md

 You will need the following dependencies:
 - python 3
 - pip3.
 To install the needed modules.
-- anaconda or miniconda.
+- Anaconda or miniconda.
 (Optional for environment creation and management)

 ### Requirements
 The following packages will be needed.
 They can be installed mannually using the following list: